yujunmjiang/WebAdvanced_Spring2020_jiany023/week4_hw/README.md

 Add some functionality to your midterm project website using jQuery (Example: Scroll Animation, Menus, Make content appear and disappear when you click or you hover an element.

 #### Solution
-When I click a city name in the menu bar, the map will show a relevant city.
+When I click any city name in the menu bar, the map will show the relevant city.

 Code:
 ```html